-Oral Communication - expresses self orally in a clear and organized Self Fac. manner.
+Oral Communication - expresses self orally in a clear and organized manner.
+Self Fac.
 Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate orally.
-Written Communication - expresses self in writing in a clear and Fac.
-Self organized manner.
+Written Communication - expresses self in writing in a clear and organized manner.
+Self Fac.
 Please describe one or more incidents that you feel demonstrate your ability or struggle to communicate in writing.
 If rated below expectations by faculty, devise improvement or remediation plan.
-Attending/Listening Skills - listens attentively; attends to important Self Fac. communications.
+Attending/Listening Skills - listens attentively; attends to important communications.
+Self Fac.
 Please describe one or more incidents that you feel demonstrate your attending/listening abilities or struggles.
-Interpersonal Relations - relates effectively with colleagues, faculty, Self Fac. supervisors and clients.
+Interpersonal Relations - relates effectively with colleagues, faculty, supervisors and clients.
+Self Fac.
 Please describe one or more incidents that you feel demonstrate your interpersonal relationship abilities or challenges.
-Adaptability/Flexibility - adapts effectively to demands of situation; Self Fac. exhibits flexibility in face of change.
-Please describe one or more incidents that you feel demonstrate your adaptability and flexibility or rigidity.
-Ethical Responsibility - responds appropriately to interpersonal and Self Fac. professional legal and ethical challenges Please describe one or more incidents that you feel demonstrate your understanding or lack of understanding of the above systems. \\ Ph.D.
+Adaptability/Flexibility - adapts effectively to demands of situation; exhibits flexibility in face of change.
+Self Fac.
+Please describe one or more incidents that you feel demonstrate your flexibility or rigidity. adaptabili ty and Ethical Responsibility - responds appropriately to interpersonal and professional legal and ethical challenges Self Fac.
+Please describe one or more incidents that you feel demonstrate your understanding or lack of understanding of the above systems.
+Ph.D.
 Students Only - Fill out the remainder of the form below.
-Please describe your general dissertation topic and the theoretical foundation of these ideas.
-Please discuss the specific plans you have for your dissertation during the next year.
+Please describe your general dissertation topic and the theoretical fou ideas. ndation of these Please discuss the specific plans you have for your dissertation during the next y ear.

 Please discuss any assistance you might need to help you in this endeavor.